Well, my husband thinks I’ve completely lost my mind…

 Well, that’s all of the time I can spare on the crafty stuff for now.
 Today, it’s back to the heavy lifting and the construction-type projects.
 I’ll be so glad when it’s finished!!!

 Edit: After doing several decoupage projects, and always being frustrated by wrinkled paper, I finally learned how to decoupage without wrinkles!
 Click here to see what I’ve learned.
-On a project like the table above, I always seal the decoupage with at least two coats of clear non-yellowing polyurethane.
+On a project like the table above, I always seal the decoupage with at least two coats of clear water-based, non-yellowing polyurethane.